StuPro-TOSCAna/TOSCAna/docs/dev/cli/cli-architecture.md

 ## CliMain

 The **CliMain** is the main class to initialize the CLI and show the possible commands, subcommands or options that can be executed in the CLI.
 After the user has made a correct commandline input, the CliController trys to call the corresponding classes which run the methods.
+[The Picocli framework](http://picocli.info/) was used to create the CLI.

 ## CliProperties